dangeorge6/Tempus_ML_Proposal/README.md

 Data scientists in need of speedy sequence analysis may also drop fastq files in the raw bucket in the same way a lab tech would.
 However, they may also include a manifest file describing alternate parameters for mapping and alignment (i.e., use of different well known algorithms) as well as alternate reference genomes to use.
 The same lambda function described will pass these params to the Glue workflow.
 Glue will deliver the resulting files from these data science requested jobs to a special `/experimental` prefix in the Staged bucket.

+The infrastructure described will be codified via Terraform and versioned in git so modifications can be tracked.

 ### Machine Learning Infrastructure w/Sagemaker